jmacdotorg/bayamo/README.md

     Default: 000000

+* **json** If invoked, then Bayamo outputs JSON instead of ANSI-formatted text.
+"This is an experimental feature", he said, not wanting to document it further at this time.

 ## Project status

 I have no idea what Bayamo wants to be yet.
 It probably doesn't just want to be a short script that works with a very specific IRC client setup and then just prints to STDOUT.